Redjumpman/Jumper-Plugins/README.md

 download the .py file and place it in your cog folder.

 ####*Dependencies*
-Pokedex cog will require two library installs.
-To install these libraries do the
+Some of my cogs will require you download a library. \n To install a library follow these instructions:
-following:

 - Open command prompt
-- Type pip3 install tabulate
+- Type pip3 install "Library name"   Example: pip3 install tabulate
 - Press enter and let the library load
-- Type pip3 install beautifulsoup4
 - Once this has loaded you just need to install the cog!

+####*Pokedex cog*
+Library Requirements:
+- Tabulate
+- BeautifulSoup4

+####*Dicetable*
+Library Requirements:
+- Tabulate

 # What's planned?